UAE says it wants Yemen peace deal but Houthis must leave Hodeidah

 “The special envoy requires about a week or so in his conversations, those are quite delicate.
 Friday or Saturday this week, it comes to an end.
 We have continued to take a very measured and tactical approach,” al-Hashimi said.

-Writing by Aziz El Yaakoubi; Additional reporting by John Irish in Paris
+Additional reporting by John Irish in Paris, Writing by Aziz El Yaakoubi; Editing by Peter Graff